oaeproject/Hilary/README.md

 #### Apache Cassandra

-Download the latest version of [Apache Cassandra](http://cassandra.apache.org/) 1.2 and extract it to a directory of your choice.
+Download the latest version of [Apache Cassandra](http://cassandra.apache.org/download/) 2.0 and extract it to a directory of your choice.

 **Important:**
 * Cassandra is best supported with the latest version of Oracle Java 6.
 Trying to run vanilla Cassandra with OpenJDK can result in a silent segmentation fault
-* Hilary currently does not support Cassandra 2.0.
-Please be sure to use the latest stable release of 1.2

 Create the following directories and set the owner to be the user that will be running Cassandra: